stuffedwombat/stuffedwombat.github.io/make_mechanics.md

 **Examine movement**

-I only make 2D games, which makes this a lot easier.
+I only make 2D games, which makes this a lot easier. <br>
 In 2D space, all movement can be expressed through two numbers:

-	Angle and speed.
+*Angle and speed.*

  You can simulate complex movement by changing these numbers over time:

-	Increasing speed is called accerlaration.
+*Increasing speed is called accerlaration.<br>
-	Rotating the angle of movement is called turning.
+Rotating the angle of movement is called turning.<br>
-	Inverting the angle of movement while decreasing speed simulates bouncing off of something.
+Inverting the angle of movement while decreasing speed simulates bouncing off of something.*

 This might sound like super basic stuff, but thinking about movement in these terms has enabled me to look at games as a simple collection of movement sets.